AubinBakana/aubinbakana.github.io/README.md

 # aubinbakana.github.io
 My Portfolio.

-A site designed to introduce my ahievements throughout the years mainly focusing on IT.
+A site designed to introduce my ahievements throughout the years, mainly focusing on IT.

-As of this day 18/11/23, the site is on pre-release; more updates to come.
-Please feel free to contact if you have any suggestions.
-Releade is scheduled for Monday 20th Novemember 2023.
+Althought the content of the site is complete, as of this day 18/11/23, you are viewing a pre-released version of the site; more updates on the README yet to come, and the site will be developed continuously.
+Please feel free to get in touch if you have any suggestions.

+Release is scheduled for Monday 20th Novemember 2023.